 While at re:work, Makram-Ebeid will prepare a manuscript on the centrality of property and class relations to the Egyptian uprisings of 2011; both aspects, property and class, have been overlooked in the historiography of the uprisings.
 The project is based on three years of ethnographic fieldwork on a factory shop-floor, in workers’ homes, and public rallies in Egypt’s oldest and largest steel producing town in the south of Cairo.
 Factories of the kind where the research was conducted played a pivotal role in the early years of national and post-colonial state-making up to the organising that culminated in Mubarak’s ousting.
 They thus offer an important perspective on the mutations in Egyptian political economy during the period between the Free Officers’ coup of 1952 and Mubarak’s ousting in 2011.
 The project elucidates how, in the years leading up to 2011, the ability of the majority of blue collar steel workers to bequeath their tenured job positions to their children led them to increasingly see themselves as part of the middle class.
 Workers’ aspirations for job and marital stability were thus turned by various state actors into a claim for the stability of the state and the successive regimes since Mubarak.
 The project explores how these struggles for intergenerational “stability” in the context of the wider precarity and dispossession in this steel producing town became a catalyst for the 2011 uprisings.

-‘Labour Struggles and the Quest for Permanent Employment in Revolutionary Egypt’ in The Political Economy of the New Egyptian Republic, Hopkins, Nicholas (Ed.), Cairo Papers in Social Science Series.
-New York: American University in Cairo Press, 2015.
+‘Labour Struggles and the Quest for Permanent Employment in Revolutionary Egypt’.
+In The Political Economy of the New Egyptian Republic, edited by Nicholas S Hopkins, 65–84.
+Cairo: American University in Cairo Press, 2015.

 Professor João José Reis